 We went hot spring hunting and then took the best F-road across to get over to Bildudalur and found another amazing hot spring.
 We drove to Dyjandi that evening and camped there.

 Rainy hike up to Dyjandi and then we drove out to Patreksfjodur and had lunch in a little cafe.

 We hopped aboard Ferry Baldur and sailed straight into a storm on the Snaefellsnes Peninsula.

 Our main goal today was to get amazing shots of Kirkjufell which we managed to do between the clouds and rain.
 From there we drove out to Hraunfoss and Barnafoss waterfalls and made it back into Reykjavik that evening.

-Walked around and did the major sites of the capital city and then drove out to Grindavik to camp.
+To round up our Iceland road trip itinerary we walked around and did the major sites of the capital city and then drove out to Grindavik to camp.

 We covered a lot of stuff, if the weather was better in some places we could have seen more like on the Snaefellsness Peninsula.
 This only means we will have to come back and see more of Iceland next time in some better weather!